matze-dd/Tex2txt/README.md

 Displayed equations should be part of the text flow and include the necessary interpunction.
-At least the German version of LanguageTool (LT) will detect a missing dot in the following snippet (meaning: “We conclude math Therefore, ...”).
+At least the German version of LanguageTool (LT) will detect a missing dot in the following snippet, where 'a' to 'd' stand for arbitrary mathematical terms (meaning: “We conclude math Therefore, ...”).
 ```
 Wir folgern
 \begin{align}